girishvn/BigSmall/README.md

 # Citation:
-Links to our paper and citations will be added soon.
 Please make sure to cite our work if you find it of use.
 Thanks!

+`@article{narayanswamy2023bigsmall,
+  title={BigSmall: Efficient Multi-Task Learning for Disparate Spatial and Temporal Physiological Measurements}, author={Narayanswamy, Girish and Liu, Yujia and Yang, Yuzhe and Ma, Chengqian and Liu, Xin and McDuff, Daniel and Patel, Shwetak}, journal={arXiv preprint arXiv:2303.11573}, year={2023}
+}`